getodk/docs/src/form-logic.rst

 - a repeat group is added or deleted
 - a form is saved or finalized

 This is particularly important to remember when using functions that access state outside of the form such as :func:`random` or :func:`now`.
-The value they represent will change over and over again as an enumerator fills out a form.
+The value they represent may change as the conditions listed above take place.

-The :func:`once` function prevents multiple evaluation by only evaluating the expression passed into it if the node has no value.
-That means the expression will be evaluated once either on form open or when any values the expression depends on are set.

-Every call on :func:`now` in the form will have the same value unless the :func:`once` function is used.
-For example, the following calculate will keep track of the first time the form was opened:

-.. csv-table:: survey
-  :header: type, name, label, calculation

-  calculate, datetime_first_opened, , once(now())

-The following calculate will keep track of the first time the enumerator set a value for the :th:`age` question:

-.. csv-table:: survey
-  :header: type, name, label, calculation

-  integer, age, What is your age?, calculate, age_timestamp, , "if(${age} = '', '', once(now()))"
+To control when an expression is evaluated, use :ref:`dynamic defaults <dynamic-defaults>` or :ref:`trigger calculations on value change <triggering_calculations_on_value_change>`.
+Dynamic defaults are evaluated exactly once on form load or repeat creation.

 .. _empty-values: